-The following tables detail the Group's remaining contractual maturity for its financial liabilities.
+The following tables detail the Group's remaining contractual maturity for its financial liabilities, lease liabilities and derivative instruments.
 For non-derivatives financial liabilities, the tables have been drawn up based on the undiscounted cash flows of the financial liabilities based on the earliest dates on which the Group can be required to pay.